Rate this page:

 Note, as we continue to move towards a cloud future together, the end of support for server is coming on Feb 15, 2024.

-Listing an app in the Marketplace means you agree to the Marketplace Vendor Agreement.
-This agreement is between Atlassian and you as a vendor.
+Listing an app in the Marketplace means you agree to the Marketplace Partner Agreement.
+This agreement is between Atlassian and you as a partner.

 It also means you agree to comply with Atlassian's brand guidelines.
 These guidelines govern how you should represent your company and your apps in relation to Atlassian.

-Apps belong to vendors.
-A vendor profile describes the company that "owns" the app.
-For example, Atlassian and Gliffy are vendors.
-If you're an individual author without a parent company, (e.g., Ross Rowe) then create a vendor profile using your name.
-Your user account must be associated with a vendor profile before you can modify that vendor's app listing.
+Apps belong to Marketplace Partners (sometimes known as vendors).
+A partner profile describes the company that "owns" the app.
+If you're an individual developer without a parent company, then simply create a partner profile using your name (for example, 'Joe Bloggs').

-If there is no other user for your vendor profile, then contact the Atlassian Marketplace and we'll add your information for you.
+If there's no other user for your partner profile, then contact the Atlassian Marketplace and we'll add your information for you.

-The Universal Plugin Manager (UPM) can install apps automatically into Atlassian applications.
+The Universal Plugin Manager (UPM) can install apps automatically into Atlassian products.
 However, some items in the Atlassian Marketplace may not be suitable for automatic installation.

 Additionally, if your app requires multiple downloads, configuration or license files on the file system, or if your app is not meant to be installed into the host product (like Jira Client, for example), then do not check the Deployable option.
 Your app is still available for download, but the UPM does not attempt to install it in the host product.

-To contact Atlassian directly about a vendor app listing, make a request to the Atlassian Marketplace.
+To contact Atlassian directly about an app listing, make a request to the Atlassian Marketplace.

-If you offer support for your app, the Get support button is on the Support tab on your app details page.
+If you offer support for your app, the Get support button appears on the Support tab on your app details page.
 This tab also lists other resources including documentation links, issue trackers, forums, and more.
-App customers are discouraged from writing reviews to get support, and should instead contact vendors directly.
+App customers are discouraged from writing reviews to get support, and should instead contact Marketplace partners directly.